Escada: History

 Escada was founded in by Margaretha and Wolfgang Ley in Munich, Germany.
 Being a former model and having a solid education in tailoring from the Royal Court in Stockholm, Margaretha Ley became known for her bold, feminine designs.
 The Escada womenswear collection, which featured exquisite inlays and appliqués, was first presented in 1978.
 The company soon stood out with its distinctive creations featuring unusual combinations of colors and patterns, exclusive embroidery, and elaborately designed knitted fashions.
 Escada saw a rapid upswing and continually extended its collections and its creative work.

 In the course of its international expansion, Escada SE went public in 1986, with the Leys retaining 51 percent of the voting stock.
 In addition to the Escada label, the company also manufactured women's clothing under the Crisca, Laurèl, Apriori and Natalie Acatrini labels, produced the Cerruti 1881 women's collection under a licensing agreement and owned a majority percentage of St. John Knits (from 1990) and Badgley Mischka (from 1992).
 Escada introduced its first signature scent in 1990.

-After Margareth Ley died in 1992, Michael Stolzenburg (1992–1994) and Todd Oldham (1995–1997) served as the brand's design directors.
+After Margareth Ley died in 1992, Michael Stolzenburg (1992–1994) and Todd Oldham (1995–1997) were the brand's design directors.
 In 1993, the company sold its share in St. John Knits.
 In 1995, the company launched the Escada Sport label, established its own accessories collection including bags and shoes and granted major licenses, collaborating with such partners as Procter & Gamble.
 In 2001, the first Escada lingerie collection was produced and distributed by Hanro of Switzerland.
 With the exception of Escada Sport, the company discontinued all of its sub-lines in 2001, such as Escada Weekend or Escada Couture, focusing instead on the Escada main brand.
 After 12 years in the category, Escada exited the beauty business in 2002 by selling its assets and licensing its name to Wella; in turn, Wella signed a long-term, worldwide licensing agreement with Escada for the manufacturing and marketing of fragrances and cosmetics.

 In 2006, Damiano Biella joined Escada 2006 in the new position of creative director.
 In 2007, the artist Stefan Szczesny created a new collection in Saint-Tropez, France.